TBD54566975/dwn-sdk-js/Q_AND_A.md

   - `write` - allows a DID to create and update the record they have created
   - `update` - allows a DID to update a record, regardless of the initial author

+  ## Subscriptions
+- What happens to a subscription which is listening to events, but is no longer authorized due to revocation of a grant or role?

+  (Last update: 2024/01/23)

+  Currently if a subscription is no longer authorized but it is still active, the subscriber will still receive updates until they close the subscription themselves.
+If they try to re-subscribe after that, it will be rejected with a 401.

+  This will be addressed in a future upgrade and we've created an issue to track it. https://github.com/TBD54566975/dwn-sdk-js/issues/668 - last updated (2024/01/22)